VCU Rams men's basketball: The Sun Belt Years

-In the 1984–85 season the Rams once again made it to the newly expanded 1985 NCAA Tournament.
-The Rams entered the tournament as the #2 seed in the West region, the highest seeding they have ever received in the tournament.
-The Rams defeated #15 Marshall in the first round, but unfortunately their luck had not changed in the second-round and they were upset by #7 Alabama 63–59.
+In the 1984–85 season the Rams once again made it to the newly expanded 1985 NCAA tournament.
+The Rams entered the tournament as the No. 2 seed in the West region, the highest seeding they have ever received in the tournament.
+The Rams defeated No. 15 Marshall in the first round, but unfortunately their luck had not changed in the second-round and they were upset by No. 7 Alabama 63–59.

-During his tenure, Head Coach J.D Barnett (1979–1985) led VCU and the Rams to five NCAA Tournament appearances (1980, 1981, 1983, 1984, 1985) while capturing four Sun Belt regular season conference championships (1981, 1983, 1984, 1985) and three Sun Belt Conference tournament championships (1980, 1981, 1985).
+During his tenure, Head Coach J.D Barnett (1979–1985) led VCU and the Rams to five NCAA tournament appearances (1980, 1981, 1983, 1984, 1985) while capturing four Sun Belt regular season conference championships (1981, 1983, 1984, 1985) and three Sun Belt Conference tournament championships (1980, 1981, 1985).
 He was 132–48 overall and 59–19 in conference play during his time at VCU.

-The Rams next stint in the post-season came under Head Coach Mike Pollio in the 1988 NIT Tournament where they would reach the quarter-finals before ultimately falling to UConn 60–69.
+The Rams next stint in the post-season came under Head Coach Mike Pollio in the 1988 NIT Tournament where they would reach the quarter-finals before ultimately falling to UConn 69–60.
 The Rams posted wins over Marshall and Southern Mississippi in the first and second rounds, respectively.

 The Rams remained in the Sun Belt Conference until 1991 when they joined the Metro Conference.
 VCU was left out of the 1995 merger of the Metro and Great Midwest Conference that created Conference USA.
 They instead joined the Colonial Athletic Association (CAA) for the 1995–1996 season.

 The CAA Days

 In their first season as members of the CAA, the Rams posted a 24–9 overall record, going 14–2 in conference play en route to the CAA regular season and conference tournament championships.
-The Rams earned the right to go dancing in the NCAA Tournament for the first time since 1985, but fell in the first round as the #12 seed in the Southeast region to #5 Mississippi State.
+The Rams earned the right to go dancing in the NCAA tournament for the first time since 1985, but fell in the first round as the No. 12 seed in the Southeast region to No. 5 Mississippi State.